 Using the [CLS] (Classification) token from BERT (Bidirectional Encoder Representations from Transformers) directly as a sentence embedding isn't a sound retrieval baseline.
 Reimers & Gurevych (2019) showed that BERT's paired-input architecture is impractical for large semantic search and introduced SBERT so independently encoded sentence vectors could be compared with cosine similarity.[1]
 A pretrained task token hasn't been trained to make nearest-neighbor distance a relevance score.

-Before we formalize it, recall what "close" means here.
+Before formalizing it, recall what "close" means here.
 Cosine similarity measures how aligned two vectors point (their angle), ignoring their length.
-For two unit vectors (length 1), it's simply their dot product.
+For two unit vectors (length 1), it's their dot product.
 A value of +1 means same direction, 0 means orthogonal directions, and a negative value means opposing directions.
 None of those numbers proves semantic identity or irrelevance by itself; only an evaluated embedding model makes cosine ranking useful.
 The next lesson studies this scoring rule in detail.

-With that in mind, contrastive training teaches the model to:
+Contrastive training teaches the model to:

 SimCSE (Simple Contrastive Learning of Sentence Embeddings)[3] demonstrated an unusually small self-supervised construction: pass the same sentence through the encoder twice while dropout supplies different noisy views, then treat those views as a positive pair.
-Wang & Isola's analysis gives useful vocabulary for the resulting geometry: alignment asks whether positives are close, and uniformity asks whether representations avoid crowding into a small region of the hypersphere.[4]
+Wang and Isola's analysis gives useful vocabulary for the resulting geometry: alignment asks whether positives are close, and uniformity asks whether normalized representations avoid crowding into a small region of the hypersphere.[4]
 E5 later trained single-vector text embeddings contrastively from a large weakly supervised pair corpus.[5]

 Before looking at the formula, walk through a tiny concrete case.
 Suppose you have a batch of 2 query-passage pairs, and after normalizing their embeddings you measure cosine similarities (which, for unit vectors, are just dot products):